sarahverbelen/dev4werkstuk/README.md

 ## Approach
 * First I did a functional analysis of the existing site
 * My next step was to plan the different functions I was going to need
-* Next, I planned the flow of the site: what buttons were going to do what etc.
+* Next, I planned the flow of the site: what functions I was going to use where etc.
+* After that, I started implementing the functions I had planned.
+I started with the getAllShows() function; then I did the displayResults() function, where I also started using bootstrap.

 ## Functional analysis
 * When you first see the site, all of the shows are displayed